-- (1) The Authority shall review the application for exemption for accuracy and compliance, and if the application is satisfactory, the Authority shall publish a detailed summary of the application for comments, within a prescribed time, in either- - (a) the Gazette; - (b) aeronautical information circular; or - (c) a daily newspaper with a wide national circulation. - (2) The Authority shall, where the requirements in regulation 66 have not been fully complied with, request the applicant in writing, to comply prior to publication or making a decision. - (3) The Authority shall, if the request is for emergency relief, publish the decision as soon as possible after processing the application.
+- (1) The Authority shall review the application for exemption for accuracy and compliance and if the application is satisfactory, the Authority shall publish a detailed summary of the application for comments, within a prescribed time, in either- - (a) the State Gazette; - (b) aeronautical information circular; or - (c) a daily newspaper with a wide national circulation. - (2) The Authority shall, where application requirements have not been fully complied with, request the applicant in writing, to comply prior to publication or making a decision under subregulation (3). - (3) The Authority shall, if the request is for emergency relief, publish the decision as soon as possible after processing the application.

-68. Evaluation of the request.
+68. Evaluation of the request

-- (1) The Authority shall, where the application requirements have been satisfied, conduct an evaluation of the request to- - (a) determine whether an exemption would be in the public interest; - (b) determine, after a technical evaluation, whether the applicant's proposal would provide a level of safety equivalent to that established by the regulation, although where the Authority decides that a technical evaluation of the request would impose a significant burden on the technical resources of the Authority, the Authority may deny the exemption on that basis; - (c) determine whether a grant of the exemption would contravene these Regulations; - (d) make a recommendation based on the preceding elements, of whether the request should be granted or denied, and - (e) assess any conditions or limitations that should be part of the exemption. - (2) The Authority shall notify the applicant in writing, the decision to grant or deny the request and publish a detailed summary of its evaluation and decision in the Gazette. - (3) The summary referred to in subregulation (2) shall specify the duration of the exemption and any conditions or limitations of the exemption. - (4) The Authority shall, if the exemption affects a significant population of the aviation community, publish the summary in aeronautical information circular.
+- (1) The Authority shall, where the application requirements have been satisfied, conduct an evaluation of the request to include- - (a) determination of whether an exemption would be in the public interest; - (b) a determination, after a technical evaluation of whether the applicant's proposal would provide a level of safety equivalent to that established by the regulation, although where the Authority decides that a technical evaluation of the request would impose a significant burden on the technical resources of the Authority, the Authority may deny the exemption on that basis;

+- (c) a determination of whether a grant of the exemption would contravene these Regulations; and a recommendation based on the preceding elements, of whether the request should be granted or denied, and - (d) of any conditions or limitations that should be part of the exemption. - (2) The Authority shall notify the applicant in writing, the decision to grant or deny the request and publish a detailed summary of its evaluation and decision. - (3) The summary referred to in subregulation (2), shall specify the duration of the exemption and any conditions or limitations of the exemption. - (4) The Authority shall, if the exemption affects a significant population of the aviation community, publish the summary in aeronautical information circular

-PART XIV- GENERAL PROVISIONS
+PART XIV-GENERAL

-69. Drug and alcohol testing and reporting.
+69. Drug and alcohol testing and reporting

-(1) A person who performs any function prescribed by these Regulations directly or by contract, may be tested for drug or alcohol usage.
+(1) Any person who performs any function prescribed by these Regulations directly or by contract under the provisions of these Regulations may be tested for drug or alcohol usage.